 2) Fill it back up

 Now you need to get a lint-free cloth and clean out any debris that might be in the reservoir.
 Once that’s done, you need to fill the master cylinder back up with new fluid, right up to the MAX line.
-Make sure you use the correct-specification fluid.
-Don’t put the cap back on though, because this can create a vacuum, which isn’t what you want when bleeding.
-You’re looking to push the old fluid out, not suck it back in.
+Only use new fluid from a sealed container.
+If the container is open, the fluid will absorb moisture from the air.
+What brake fluid do you need for your car?
+Consult your Haynes manual or your car's manual to make sure you use the correct-specification fluid.

-Each brake calliper has a bleed nipple on the back.
-You’ll need to release this to let the old fluid out, but before going at it with the spanners, spray it with some brake clean then penetrating oil to free it up.
+Each brake calliper/wheel cylinder has a bleed nipple on the back.
+You’ll need to release this to let the old fluid out, but before going at it with the spanners, spray it with some brake cleaner then penetrating oil to free it up.
 It’ll be full of road dirt.
 Affix a small length of rubber hose to the nipple, and then submerge the end of the hose into the container you put the old brake fluid from the master cylinder in.

-Stick a small block under the brake pedal (this stops your mate from pushing it to the floor, which is too far).
-With your helper in the driver’s seat, go to the prescribed caliper (usually the one FURTHEST from the master cylinder to start with, but check your Haynes Guide to be sure) and open the bleed nipple.
+Stick a small block under the brake pedal (this stops your friend from pushing it to the floor, which is too far).
+With your helper in the driver’s seat, go to the prescribed caliper/wheel cylinder (usually the one farthest from the master cylinder to start with, but check your Haynes Guide to be sure) and open the bleed nipple.

 Shout “DOWN” and get your helper to repeat when he or she has pushed the pedal down.
 Now close the nipple, shout “UP” and have him or her do the same when they’re off the pedal.
 If they come off the pedal while the bleed nipple is open, you’re just going to suck air into the system – the very thing we’re trying to avoid.